muskit/WacK-Repackager/HOWTO.md

 #### Converting Audio
 Notice that we're working with two file types in this folder:
-- **.awb** - essentially a bundle of audio streams.
+- **.awb** - essentially a bundle of unnamed audio streams.
-- **.acb** - indexes for its associated .awb file. gives a name (containing song ID) to each audio cue, which points to streams in the .awb.
+- **.acb** - indexes for its associated .awb file. holds named "cues," which points to streams in the associated .awb.

 WACCA splits up the BGM audio streams into different .awb files.
 However, there is only one .acb index file, which we've duplicated to correspond to each .awb.
-Our job now is to pair each of the .awb streams to its corresponding index in the .acb.
+Our job now is to pair each of the .awb streams to its corresponding index in the .acb, which identifies the stream to a certain song ID.
 This method will work for *most* of the song audio.
 However, some .awb audio streams won't correspond to the .acb indexes we've just set up.
 Alternative methods are being looked into to recover erroneous audio streams.

 You will need the latest version of [Audio Cue Editor (ACE)](https://github.com/LazyBone152/ACE) for this.